stevekm/duh/README.md

 For best results, the input argument to `duh` should be a directory.

-Note that due to the need to compute relative sizes, output cannot be displayed until all files and subdirs inside the directory have been scanned, which might take a while if you have a lot of subdirs with a lot of files (or a slow disk).
-Scanning speed will be limited by your hardware.

 # Usage

 Download a pre-compiled binary from [here](https://github.com/stevekm/duh/releases) and run it like this: